 Vocational education and training (VET) is central to Australia’s economic growth and business productivity and is a key part of Australia’s economic recovery from COVID-19.
-The Commonwealth, state and territory governments have agreed to reforming the VET system to ensure it is delivering for learners and employers.
+The Australian, State and Territory governments have agreed to reforming the VET system to ensure it is delivering for learners and employers.
 This will equip Australians with the skills they need to upskill in current roles or apply to new and emerging jobs.

-Feedback provided will be considered by Skills Ministers and inform future arrangements.
-You are asked to consider your needs and expectations of the national training system and how you would like a future system to work.
+Feedback provided in recent consultations on Skills Reform will be considered by Skills Ministers and inform future arrangements.
+VET stakeholders were asked to consider their needs and expectations of the national training system and how they would like a future system to work.

 The strength of Australia’s VET system is internationally recognised, we need to ensure it continues to respond to the needs of the market.
 However, we need to ensure Australia has a highly skilled workforce that is ready for the job market, now and into the future.
 The impacts of COVID-19, a rapidly changing economy and widening skills gap are changing the way we work – VET needs to respond to this.
 Australia needs a responsive and resilient workforce that delivers for businesses and employers.